Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB507', 'UIAutomation2 Locator')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB507.aspx">KB507</a> UIAutomation2 Locator

-Rapise 6.3 includes an experimental feature - new UIAutomation2 locator for UIAtuomation based desktop testing.
+Rapise 6.3 includes an experimental feature - new UIAutomation2 locator for UIAutomation based desktop testing.
 Rather than specifying a path from the element tree root to the element this locator relies on built-in ability of UIAutomation to search for elements based on property values.

 ### <a onclick="return RegisterKbClick('KB506', 'How to define and use a dynamic Web locator')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB506.aspx">KB506</a> How to define and use a dynamic Web locator